alexzmuda/traefik/readme.md

 # Mac & Linux setup

-This documents explains how to set up dev enviroment where dockers are handled by external computer.
+This document explains how to set up dev enviroment where dockers are handled by external computer.

 ## Requirements